This may be what most job seekers know.

 I know some of this might be a bit overwhelming!
 Alas, the job search process is made up of so many moving parts, not just the CV.

-Reach out to me if you have any questions.
-I’m here to help!
-But first, let’s see if your CV is good to go or needs a little retouching.
-Sign up for a FREE CV feedback and get intelligent insights from our resident resume consultants.
+But first, let’s see if your CV is good to go or needs a little touch up.
+Sign up for our free CV feedback session, and get intelligent insights from our resident resume consultants.